Tag

 The best smart speakers for 2023, Smart speakers are an integral part of any smart home, often serving as the brains of the entire operation.
 Beyond pumping out impressive audio or giving you updates on the morning news, smart speakers can listen to voice commands before passing out instructions to the rest of your gadgets.
 Functionality varies widely by product, making it important to find the best smart speaker for your setup.

 Thankfully, it’s hard to pick a dud in today’s loaded marketplace.
-Whether you’re an Apple loyalist, a Google enthusiast, or an avid user of Alexa, just about every big company is churning out incredible smart speakers.
+Whether you’re an Apple loyalist, a Google enthusiast, or an avid user of Amazon , just about every big tech company is churning out incredible smart speakers.
 But if you need some help narrowing down all your options, here’s a look at the best smart speakers of 2023.

 sonos era 100 review 00001